Franklin Reytor

-Franklin Darien Reytor is a Cuban guitarist, composer, producer, and music teacher.
+Franklin Darien Reytor (born 1982) is a Cuban guitarist, composer, producer, and music teacher.

 He was born and raised in Santiago de Cuba; he studied classical guitar and graduated with multiple honors from the "Conservatorio Esteban Salas" in 2001.
 Aguilar, know primarily for being a virtuoso with the "cuban tres" guitar, has also played and worked on various musical projects as a prominent composer, instrumentalist, arranger and musical producer.
 Many of which have been nominated and subsequently won awards in the acclaimed festival "Cubadisco".
 He has toured Internationally throughout the world and participated in numerous distinguished festivals among them, the "World Music Festival" in the city of Oslo, accompanying Eva Grinan with the notable "Orquesta de Camara de Noruega".